oat-sa/lib-lti1p3-nrps/doc/platform.md

 # NRPS Platform - Membership service server

-> How to use the [MembershipServiceServer](../src/Service/Server/MembershipServiceServer.php) to serve authenticated NRPS service calls as a platform.
+> How to use the [MembershipServiceServerRequestHandler](../src/Service/Server/Handler/MembershipServiceServerRequestHandler.php) with the core [LtiServiceServer](https://github.com/oat-sa/lib-lti1p3-core/blob/master/src/Service/Server/LtiServiceServer.php) to serve authenticated NRPS service calls as a platform.

 ## Table of contents